mriddell95/ISTE-422_group-project/mileStone3README.md

 chmod +x ISTE-422_group-project.jar
 ```

-The application is now ready for deployment to the customer
+The application is now ready for deployment to the customer.
+Upload the jar to the deployment server so the customer may download it from our website

 ## Running the application as a customer